CGCL-codes/XGCN_library/docs/source/developer_guide/introduction.rst

 Introduction
 ===============

-The "DEVELOPER GUIDE" section is for those who want to know more about the implementation details and create new models.
+The "Developer Guide" section is for those who want to know more about the implementation details and develop new models.

-We'll first briefly introduce the overall architecture of XGCN and then go through the whole training process.
-Next, we'll introduce how to customize two key parts: "Models" and "DataLoaders".
+We'll first give an overview of the four key modules in XGCN:
+``Model``, ``DataLoader``, ``Evaluator``, and ``Trainer``.
+And then we'll introduce the implementation of each of them.